 Was St. Peter ever a Pope?20 Jul 2015, by Doctrines in

 The Papacy was founded by Jesus Christ himself and chose Peter to be the first Pope, even though he was not referred to as Pope.
-I will not bore you with the whole history of the Roman empire and how the title “Pope” came to be the official title for the leader of the Catholic Church, however, we look into the scriptures to see if Peter was ever a leader in the early Church.
+I will not bore you with the whole history of the Roman empire and how the title “Pope” came to be the official title for the leader of the Catholic Church.
+However, we look into the scriptures to see if Peter was ever a leader in the early Church.

-The Petrine authority is obvious in the bible, it’s of no use arguing about it.
+The Petrine authority is obvious in the bible; it’s of no use arguing about it.
 For instance, when Mary Magdalene came to report to the apostles that some persons have taken the body of Jesus away from the tomb, the bible says that she went to Simon Peter and the other disciple (Jn.
-20:2) Take note of what the bible says; So she ran, and went to Simon Peter and the other disciple… Going to Simon Peter indicate that Peter held the first place among the apostles.
+20:2).
+Take note of what the bible says; So she ran and went to Simon Peter and the other disciple… Going to Simon Peter indicates that Peter held the first place among the apostles.
 You may ask, what about the other disciple?
 Well, let us look at what happened next after the report.
-The bible says they both ran to the tomb but the other disciple outran Peter and reached the tomb first, but did not go in.
+The bible says they both ran to the tomb, but the other disciple outran Peter and reached the tomb first, but did not go in.
 Peter came and entered, then the other disciple followed (Jn.
 20:3-8).
 Though the other disciple reached the tomb first, he had to wait for the leader to lead the way, he recognized peter as a leader or as an elder as you may call him, the other disciple had to give Peter that honor.
 He was a leader and was made so by Jesus Christ.